genesiscloud/genesis-cloud-inference-articles/art03.md

 NVIDIA GPU devices.
 It includes the inference engine and parsers for handling various input network specification formats.
 TensorRT provides application programmer interfaces (API) for C++ and Python.
-This article will present example programs using both these langiages.
+This article will present example programs using both these languages.

 To deploy PyTorch models using TensorRT, we will export them in ONNX format.
 ONNX stands for Open Neural Network Exchange and is an open format built